+• Baton Rouge specifics:

-- You will round and write progress notes on post-op and post-partum patients in the morning.
-Residents will tell you when to have your notes done by.
-Be timely with your notes.
-The first year resident has to see all patients after you. - Always introduce yourself to the nurses.
-They can help you so much. - Check the orders section every morning to see if something new has been ordered.
-Make sure you check labs every morning- f/u cultures, etc. - For Baton Rouge: - Residents will want notes done by 6am, but you are not allowed to get to the hospital before 5 am and cannot go into a patients room before 5:30.
-This leaves you rushed to see your patient(s), get the vitals and medicine records from the nurses, and write your note and have in the chart in 30 minutes. - You can go on the computer in the residents lounge, and look up your patient before you see them, all the vitals/any new labs will be there.
-So basically, get there at 5 am, look up your patient on the computer and write down vitals and changes in meds, new labs, etc. so that when you go see your patient(s) and write your note, you'll already have that information. - If a patient complains of chest pain, SOB, leg pain, etc., speak with resident before writing it in the chart. (chest pain could be heart burn and most pregnant women feel short of breath normally) - Have your notes ready and in the chart before the resident.
-Make a copy of your note on the copy machine (usually one at the nurse's station), so you have a copy for rounds, and place your note in the chart. - Begin working on discharge papers when you start seeing the patient.
-Discharge work is very helpful for your residents - Have prescriptions written: check with staff, usually Percocet, iron tablets, colace (stool softener) - After you write your note, meet for rounds.
-You will present your patient to staff.
-Ask your resident/staff if they want the full soap note presentation or the
+- Residents will want notes done by 6am, but you are not allowed to get to the hospital before 5 am and cannot go into a patient's room before 5:30.
+This leaves you rushed to see your patient(s), get the vitals and medicine records from the nurses, and write your note and have it in the chart in 30 minutes. - You can go on the computer in the residents lounge, and look up your patient before you see them, all the vitals/any new labs will be there.
+So basically, get there at 5 am, look up your patient on the computer and write down vitals and changes in meds, new labs, etc. so that when you go see your patient(s) and write your note, you'll already have that information.